robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-vertex-cover.md

 ## Q1: How do you reduce Vertex Cover to Set Cover?

+**Answer:** Encode edges as elements and vertices as sets.

+**Key Insight:**
+- Each edge must be covered by at least one endpoint
+- Encode edges as universe elements
+- Encode vertices as sets (edges incident to that vertex)

+**Hint:** Think of covering edges as covering elements.
+Each vertex becomes a set containing all edges incident to it.
+A vertex cover corresponds to a set cover.

 ### 1. NP-Completeness Proof of Set Cover: Solution Validation

 **Set Cover Problem:**